MahBadran93/ROS_Project/README.md

 ## Analysis OF Studied Techniques

 Let's explain some important concepts that have been studied and will be important in developing the project :
 **Nodes**: One of the most important concepts in ROS.
 We can describe nodes as a program (python, c++) to enable ROS to make communication tasks.
-A node can subscribe or publish to a topic, which will be explained.
+A node can subscribe or publish to a topic, which will be explained. <\br>
 **Topic**: The process of transmitting data between nodes.
-Some nodes are responsible for publishing some data to a specific topic where other nodes (subscribers) will be able to request these data ( messages ) from the topic.
+Some nodes are responsible for publishing some data to a specific topic where other nodes (subscribers) will be able to request these data ( messages ) from the topic.<\br>
-**Messages** : Data structure which describes the data that ROS nodes publish or recieve. the nodes communicate, send messages, receive messages through topics.
+**Messages** : Data structure which describes the data that ROS nodes publish or recieve. the nodes communicate, send messages, receive messages through topics.<\br>
-**Services** : another way to transmit the data between nodes. it is a synchronous operation where the robot has to stop processing while waiting for a service response.
+**Services** : another way to transmit the data between nodes. it is a synchronous operation where the robot has to stop processing while waiting for a service response.  <\br>
 ## ROS Packages

 Feel free to send us feedback on [Twitter](https://twitter.com/gitpointapp) or [file an issue](https://github.com/gitpoint/git-point/issues/new).
 Feature requests are always welcome.
 If you wish to contribute, please take a quick look at the [guidelines](./CONTRIBUTING.md)!